EggPool/BismuthHowto/README.md

 Further info for the techies, academics and devs out there.

-## Licence
+## License
-This content is published under the MIT licence.
+This content is published under the MIT license.
 In a Nutshell: You can do anything you want with it, as long as you credit the source (This repo, EggPool)